scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Updates {#update}

 All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
 The TRC update chain consists of regular and sensitive TRC updates.
 The type of update determines the (payload) information that changes in the updated TRC.
 This section describes the rules that apply to updating a TRC in regard to the payload information contained in the TRC.
 Some rules are valid for both update types, some only apply to a regular or a sensitive TRC update, respectively.
 Based on the type of update, a different set of voters is necessary to create a verifiable TRC update.
-The section concludes with
+The section closes with a description of this signing process.

 #### Changed or New Certificates {#change-new}